Future Simple Tense in English: Uses, Formula, and Examples

-If you want to read about the structures of Verb Tenses, then you may visit this link: Tense Structure
+If you want to read about the structures of the verb tenses, then you may visit this: Tense Structure

-The future simple tense is used to talk about actions or events that will happen after now.
-It doesn’t matter if the plan is certain or spontaneous—this tense focuses on the future itself.
+The future simple tense is used to talk about actions, events, decisions, predictions, or promises that will happen in the future.

 Examples: